bjarkede/interpreter/README.md

 ## Requirements

 * Windows x64
-* GNU Make or Visual Studio c++ 2013 or later for compiling
+* GNU Make or Visual Studio C++ 2013 or later for compiling

 ## Project breakdown